-How to stay safe online should be a priority for anyone with an online presence, but teens often need reminding of the basics.
+Staying safe online should be a priority for everyone, but teens often need reminding of the basics.

 Start by stressing the importance of keeping personal information private - things like their address, birthday, school name or phone number should never be given out to anyone they don’t know in the real world.
 These details can be used to target them in real life, or fraudulently use their identity.

 Before your kids start interacting with others online, familiarise yourself with the platforms they want to use.
-This doesn’t necessarily mean jumping on Facebook and friending them and their friends, but having a look at the privacy settings of each site can help.
-All social media platforms will have varying levels of parental privacy controls and, in conversation with your child, you can moderate these to provide an added layer of protection.
+This doesn’t necessarily mean jumping on Instagram and following them and their friends, but having a look at the privacy settings of each site can help.